 How to automate Regression Testing by applying AI/ML

 If there is a scope of automation one should definitely move ahead with the automation.
-Manual processes are slow, time consuming and tedious.
-Besides they are error prone.
+Manual processes are slow, time-consuming, and tedious.
+Besides, they are error-prone.
 Testing is a very important part of delivering software in a fast and reliable way.
-So organizations must find the right tool that will fit with your tool chain and will not be a bottleneck while you scale.
+So organizations must find the right tool that will fit with their toolchain and will not be a bottleneck while you scale.